mossy2100/moonmars/sites/all/modules/contrib/relation/README.txt

 * To see the relation later, the relation_dummy_field shows it on the entities belonging to the relation.

-For details on why this works, and what the hell we were thinking, see CONCEPTS.txt
+For details on why this works, and what we were thinking, see CONCEPTS.txt

 -- CONTACT --